-The fails constraint is checked the update transaction and if it part of а as BrightstarDB.EntityFramework.UniqueConstraintViolationException will be raised.
+The constraint is checked as part of the update transaction and if it fails a BrightstarDB.EntityFramework.UniqueConstraintViolationException will be raised.
 The constraint is also checked when creating new entities, but in this case the check is only against the entities currently loaded into the context - this allows your code to "fail fast" if a uniqueness violation occurs in the collection of entities loaded in the context.